Basic operations with markers in Google Maps

 Making it draggable

 To make the marker draggable is really easy. the GMarker constructor takes options in the form of an object literal as it’s second parameter.
-You simply add {draggable: true} after the coordinates.
+You simply add {draggable: true}

 var marker = new GMarker(new GLatLng(59.0, 13.80), {draggable: true});